JG8203/stadvdb-mco1-xx22-idk/README.md

    python etl/etl_pipeline.py
    ```

-7. **Generate Reports**:

-   - Open the Jupyter notebooks in the `reports/` directory.
-   - Run the cells to generate and visualize the reports.

-8. **View Visualizations**:

-   - Open the Tableau dashboard in `visualizations/dashboards.twbx`.

 ---

 ## Conclusion

-This project demonstrates the end-to-end process of building a data warehouse, performing ETL operations, generating OLAP reports, and optimizing queries for better performance.
-By analyzing the Steam games dataset, we gain valuable insights into the gaming industry, such as sales trends, genre popularity, and the impact of platform support.
+This project demonstrates lorem ipsum dolor sit amet, consectetur adipiscing elit.
+By analyzing the dataset, we gain valuable insights into lorem ipsum trends and more.

 ---